Hilaria Baldwin Steps Out One Last Time in Bump-Hugging Dress Before Baby Number 4 Arrives

 Hilaria Baldwin celebrated her last night out on the town before giving birth to her fourth child – and did so in style.

-The mother of three shared a photo of herself on Instagram Tuesday in which she showed off her growing baby bump in a black skintight, long-sleeved dress.
+The mother of three shared a photo of herself on Instagram Tuesday in which she showed off her growing baby bump in a black skintight, long-sleeved garment: the Isabella Oliver Simona Dress ($159).

 Baldwin, 34, joked that squeezing into such a tight-fitted dress, which she coordinated with a pair of black high heels, wasn’t so easy.